gingeleski/odds-portal-scraper/README.md

 Sports odds and score scraper for Odds Portal.

 ## Setup
 These instructions are for Windows Powershell.
-You'll need Visual C++ Build Tools installed for the requirement of scrapy.
 There will be some differences for OSX / MacOS, like how you activate the virtual environment.
+Before the scraper will work correctly, you'll need to put the [Chromium web driver](https://sites.google.com/a/chromium.org/chromedriver/)
+(chromedriver.exe) inside of the *chromedriver* directory.
 ```
 # Get into a new virtualenv
 virtualenv venv